SECURITIES PURCHASE AGREEMENT

 Address for Notice of Purchaser:

-Address for Delivery of Securities for Purchaser (if not same as address for notice):
+Address for Delivery of Securities for Purchaser (if not same as above):

 EIN Number: [PROVIDE THIS UNDER SEPARATE COVER]